 Enforce Solutions to Unregulated Short Term Vacation Rentals

 The City Attorney has ruled there are no statutes for short-term rentals in residential zones.
 Our city administration refuses to uphold zoning laws and allowed for the exponential growth of this market.
 Despite 8 years on City Council which included 3 years as chair of the subcommittee on Smart Growth and Land Use, which was in charge of resolving this issue, Zapf was unable to produce legislation to end the deadlock on City Council.
 The leadership of Barbara Bry on this issue and the cooperation of other council members led to a reasonable compromise that the Council passed this July 2018, which is a path to properly regulate STVRs & save our neighborhoods.

 Our city’s codes will now define permitting, registering, taxing, and enforcing rules of STVR operation.
 We will protect our neighborhoods from being overrun by individual and corporate investors using housing stock for commercial purposes.
 Blocks made up of families will stop disappearing, and District 2 will stop losing schools, churches, and community organizations that are the backbone of our society.

 Other municipalities, like San Francisco, have enacted legislation that withstood challenges by the companies facilitating STVRs.
 I believe in their balanced approach to managing this new industry by banning non-owner occupied STVRs and mandating the companies share their data with the city to stop illegal listings.

-You have another issue on your mind?
-Email me at Jen@Drjen2018.com.
+Do you have another issue on your mind?
+Email me at Jen@DrJen2018.com.